-natural and reclaimed materials on the interior and exterior
+unique contemporary home with natural and reclaimed materials on the interior and exterior

-To start, the exterior showcases Chicago’s characteristic reclaimed brick, fired 100 years ago and repurposed from the original building.
+To start, this modern house exterior showcases characteristic reclaimed brick, fired 100 years ago and repurposed from the original building.
 The house expresses texture and a range of color, as well as interesting use of vertical and horizontal orientations.
 Around the side, harvested poplar bark from Spruce Pine, North Carolina (Barkhouse.com) went into the making of the shakes.
 Because of lichen and other natural growth on the trees, each shake also showcases a progression of textures and colors.
 When exposed to rain, the appearance alters.
 This is a special effect brought to the home by a living, natural material.

 Acoustic ceiling clouds absorb sound: Fractured plates break the plane of the ceiling, which is articulated at different angles for sound and strategic lighting purposes.
 Few light fixtures are visible in the room, yet a great amount of light reflects through the “cloud.”
-The client’s french horn playing also radiates through the room.
+The client’s French horn playing also radiates through the room.

 There’s yet another way in which materials distinguish this residence, and that’s to differentiate spaces.
 Guests enter on a lowered area, finished in a hard limestone tile.
-Then comes a transition to a more refined area, therefore done in a softer wood.
-The stairs are made of glass and the treads glow on a steel stringer.
+Then comes a transition to a more refined area, therefore done in softer wood.
+The modern design stairs are made of glass and the treads glow on a steel stringer.

 Elsewhere, ramps, instead of steps, create transitions from one part of the house to another.
 Each ramp, or bridge (because that is what they are based on), is made from wooden plank, of a much darker wood to create a dramatic accent.
 Gaps between the planks allow a peek at the stone floor beneath.
 Some ramps transition down to the powder rooms, others to the lower entrance level.
 From my perspective, I always think of function first.
 So these ramps lend accessibility and still create a flowing effect.